 Daily Flower Bed Maintenance

 When possible, spend at least a few minutes each day just looking at your garden and enjoying it up close rather than from across the yard.
 This is not time that requires you to change into work clothes, though.
-Flower beds exist to create visual beauty on your landscaping, and nothing is better than a few minutes strolling around a flower bed in the early morning with a cup of coffee watching the morning sun stream through the web of a colorful garden spider or with a glass of wine at the end of the day watching butterflies flitter among fragrant lilies.
+Flower beds exist to create visual beauty in your landscape, and nothing is better than a few minutes strolling around a flower bed in the early morning with a cup of coffee watching the morning sun stream through the web of a colorful garden spider or with a glass of wine at the end of the day watching butterflies flitter among fragrant lilies.

-During your daily enjoyment of the garden, take mental note of any work that needs to be done: flower heads to pick, new seasonal weeds to address or shrub branches that need pruning.
+During your daily enjoyment of the garden, take mental notes of any work that needs to be done: flower heads to pick, new seasonal weeds to address, or shrub branches that need pruning.
 There is no reason to do any actual work at this time unless you want to, that is.
 Plenty of people find it enormously relaxing to spend a few minutes grounding themselves with a little garden work at the end of each day.